2 Survey Mitigation

 BTS Bottom Trawl Survey

-COASTSPAN Coastal Shark Pupping and Nursing Survey
+COASTSPAN Cooperative Atlantic States Shark Pupping and Nursery Survey

 CSBLL Coastal Shark Bottom Longline Survey